 How do you get someone to buy your streaming-video puck when everything already streams Netflix?

 That's the question Roku has answered definitively with the Roku 3 ($99), by serving up more content sources than anyone else, with lightning-fast navigation and an onscreen interface that's finally competitive with the Apple TV.
 The Roku 3's updated processor and always-on design means you go from "TV off" to "House of Cards" much faster than alternative streamers, and the overhauled interface and improved cross-platform search lets you quickly find the content you want to watch.
-And there's a lot to watch, with more than 750 channels including Netflix, Amazon Instant, HBO Go, Hulu Plus, Pandora, MLB.TV, Amazon Cloud Player, and Vudu.
-Add in the Roku's neat new remote with a built-in headphone jack -- a killer feature for anyone with roommates or a late-night movie habit -- and there's more than enough reasons buy the Roku 3 when you can already stream Netflix.
+And there's a lot to watch, with more than 1,000 channels including Netflix, Amazon Instant, HBO Go, Pandora, Hulu Plus, MLB.TV, PBS, and (finally) YouTube.
+Add in the Roku's neat remote with a built-in headphone jack -- a killer feature for anyone with roommates or a late-night movie habit -- and there are more than enough reasons buy the Roku 3 when you can already stream Netflix.

 The Roku 3 isn't without faults.
-It still doesn't have an official YouTube channel, and those with hard drives full of digital media will also find the Roku 3's paltry file-format support lacking.
-And Apple fans will still want to give a long look at the Apple TV ($99), which is so tightly integrated with the Apple ecosystem.
+Those with hard drives full of digital media will also find the Roku 3's paltry file-format support lacking, and Apple fans will still want to give a long look at the Apple TV ($99), which is so tightly integrated with the Apple ecosystem.